vafabakhsh-lab/smfret-analysis2/README.md

 It will open a new window shown below
 ![subfolder add menu](./img/add-subfolder.png)
+# Requirements

+This analysis suite requires at least Matlab 2020b and the Image Processing Toolbox to run properly due to its use of the readlines and viscircles functions, respectively.

+# Installation

 Select 'Add with Subfolders...' and navigate to the smfret-analysis2 folder and click select folder.